kin-labs/rewards-engine/improvement-proposals/KRE_4_0_Proposal.md

 10. It will save the Kin Foundation a lot of unnecessary transaction fees if there is no need for 3 mandatory spends.

 11. It's an easy to understand system.
-Just make a profit like you would in a regular store and get an extra bonus from the KRE.
+Just make a profit like you would in a regular business and get an extra bonus from the KRE.

 12. Users will still be able to EARN some Kin, but maybe not as much as before.
 The benefit is that **we will get inflation under control**.
 The price of Kin will go up and that is good for developers, investors and users.